groupoid/anders/intro/canonicity/REAMDE.md

 ### Can Nat in W, 0, 1, 2 Preserve Syntactical Canonicity in CCHM?

-Expressing natural numbers (ℕ) using the approach you’ve described (via W, 0, 1, and 2 constructors) does not preserve syntactical canonicity in the standard sense within CCHM.
+Expressing natural numbers `ℕ` using the approach you’ve described (via `W`, `0`, `1`, and `2` constructors) does not preserve syntactical canonicity in the standard sense within CCHM.
 The introduction of higher inductive types, especially the use of path-dependent terms, creates structures that do not always reduce directly to canonical forms.

 More specifically, the failure of canonicity is often a consequence of the following:

-Path spaces and homotopies: When W and path-dependent types are used, it introduces an extra layer of complexity, meaning terms in ℕ might reduce to non-normal forms, and paths between elements in ℕ can be non-trivial.
+Path spaces and homotopies: When `W` and path-dependent types are used, it introduces an extra layer of complexity, meaning terms in `ℕ` might reduce to non-normal forms, and paths between elements in `ℕ` can be non-trivial.

-Higher inductive types: The construction of ℕ via W leads to a structure that does not admit a simple reduction to 0 or succ n.
+Higher inductive types: The construction of `ℕ` via `W` leads to a structure that does not admit a simple reduction to 0 or succ n.
 The recursion over W induces terms that involve complex higher-dimensional paths, making it hard to guarantee that each term will have a canonical form.